AndrejPHP/info/README.md

-# info
+# Info

-Info about future repositories - you will find them on my new profile https://github.com/AndrejWeb
+You will find my old repositories & new repositories on my new profile https://github.com/AndrejWeb <= all future repositories will go here as well.

+Thanks,
+Andrej